 One of the key factors of the Great Acceleration in the twentieth century is the chemical industry, and in particular the industrial technicality of energy storage.
 This is where a new cultural theory of industry should step in.
 Neither the history of science and technology, nor the cultural theories of modernity have so far drawn appropriate attention to the technicality and thus culturality of energy storage.

-To survey current research on energy transitions an international, a two-day symposium was held in January 2017 at the Harnack Haus of the Max Planck Society in Berlin, representing a joint undertaking of the Max Planck Institute for Chemical Energy Conversion (MPICEC, Mülheim/Ruhr) and the Max Planck Institute for the History of Science.
+To survey current research on energy transitions, an international two-day symposium was held in January 2017 at the Harnack Haus of the Max Planck Society in Berlin, representing a joint undertaking of the Max Planck Institute for Chemical Energy Conversion (MPICEC, Mülheim/Ruhr) and the Max Planck Institute for the History of Science.
 Historians, chemists, anthropologists, political scientists, and architectural historians met to discuss the current role of the humanities in studying energy systems and their transformations.

 2018–2019 | Daniel Adam Barber